jqnatividad/qsv/README.md

 [^3]: This is the same regex engine used by [`ripgrep`](https://github.com/BurntSushi/ripgrep#ripgrep-rg) - the [blazingly fast grep replacement](https://blog.burntsushi.net/ripgrep/) that powers Visual Studio's [magical](https://lab.cccb.org/en/arthur-c-clarke-any-sufficiently-advanced-technology-is-indistinguishable-from-magic/) ["Find in Files"](https://github.com/microsoft/vscode-ripgrep) feature.

-*"Its syntax is similar to Perl-style regular expressions, but lacks a few features like look around and back references.
+Its syntax can be found [here](https://docs.rs/regex/latest/regex/#syntax) and *"is similar to Perl-style regular expressions, but lacks a few features like look around and back references.
 In exchange, all searches execute in linear time with respect to the size of the regular expression and search text."*

-Its syntax can be found [here](https://docs.rs/regex/latest/regex/#syntax).
  If you want to test your regular expressions, [regex101](https://regex101.com) supports the syntax used by the `regex` crate.
 Just select the "Rust" flavor.

 ## File formats